-A grade of SA, SB, SC, or UF will be assigned accordingly in all Academic Foundations Integrated Reading and Writing and math courses.
-These grades are not used for graduation purposes and the courses do not apply to the number of credits required for a degree or certificate.
+A grade of SA, SB, SC, or UF will be assigned in all developmental education courses.
+These grades are not used for graduation purposes, and the courses do not apply to the number of credits required for a degree or certificate.

-Students who are not college-ready in both areas will be required to enroll in a student success class as part of their AFP regardless of the number of credit hours that have been completed.
+Students who are not college-ready in multiple areas will be required to complete EDUC 1300 with a grade of C or better, regardless of the number of credit hours that have been completed.
+This is in addition to the required developmental education.